Kulsgam/getInput-C-library/README.md

                    // If the number of characters to scan in a string isn't defined, you cannot use arrays

+                   // It will dynamically allocate until the separator is reached

                        // char* str = NULL; // CORRECT but NULL is needed

                        // char str[5]; // WRONG